HackYourFuture/presentation-module/assignment1.md

 - use of voice (clearity and loudness)
 - audience engagement

 For each point, make sure your feedback is as specific as possible.
 Give examples to illustrate your points.
+Please do not use chatGPT or translating apps for this, but use it instead as an occasion to develop your written and analytical skills.
 You may submit your feedback in comments to the video of your colleague, in Slack.

 You will receive feedback from your colleague as well :)